jsmoriss/jsm-force-ssl/readme.txt

 Tested Up To: 5.3
 Stable Tag: 3.1.0

 No setup required!
-Simply activate to force HTTP URLs to HTTPS using native WordPress filters and permanent 301 redirects for best SEO.
+Simply activate to force HTTP URLs to HTTPS using native WordPress filters and 301 permanent redirects for best SEO.

 == Description ==

 **A simple, safe, and reliable way to force HTTP URLs to HTTPS dynamically.**

 No setup required!
-Simply activate to force HTTP URLs to HTTPS using native WordPress filters and permanent 301 redirects for best SEO.
+Simply activate the plugin to force HTTP URLs to HTTPS using native WordPress filters and 301 permanent redirects for best SEO.

 **SIGNIFICANTLY DIFFERENT than other plugins of this type** (*in the best way*):

-Other plugins of this type use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search and replace URLs within the webpage, which is error prone and slower than using native WordPress filters with permanent 301 redirects ([which are considered best for SEO when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).
+Other plugins use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search and replace URLs within the webpage HTML, which is error prone and affects caching performance.

+This plugin uses native WordPress filters for maximum caching compatibility and performance, with 301 permanent redirects ([which are considered best for SEO when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).

 **Honors proxy / load-balancing variables for large hosting environments:**